 What type of preparation did you have to do to ready yourself for the role of Ira Aldridge?

-Tell me about the title, Red Velvet, and why the Chicago Shakespeare Theater decided to produce it?
+Tell us about the title, Red Velvet, and why the Chicago Shakespeare Theater decided to produce it?

 The title Red Velvet comes from a quote in the play written by Lolita Chakrabarti.
 While being interviewed by a young journalist, Ira attempts to distill the mystery and excitement of theatre.
 He says there’s “…something about velvet.
 A deep promise of what’s to come.
 The sweat of others embedded in the pile.
 A crushed map of who was here folded in.”
 I believe Chicago Shakespeare Theater produced this play for several reasons.
 For one, it’s an exciting piece of theatre, which allows the audience to go behind the scenes of an English acting company at a time when the style of performing was on the verge of change.
 The play also explores Othello and King Lear, which will be thrilling for those audiences who come to Chicago Shakespeare Theater to see the Bard performed.
 Red Velvet also features the story of an extraordinary African American actor who, after being faced with limited opportunities to perform in the U.S. due to the harsh realities of slavery, traveled to England and became a European star all the while using his platform on the stage to speak out against slavery and oppression.